 Looking to increase your product sales?
 You probably recommend products after services, but do you do seasonal promotions or discounts?

 If not, it may be time to give it a try.
-That’s how Ulta has been able to increase sales.
+That’s how brands like Ulta have been able to increase sales.

 Not everyone can afford to send out 20 percent off coupons seemingly monthly, but you might consider special seasonal sales or promotions.

-My salon does seasonal gift bundles and pedicures (pumpkin spice for November and peppermint for December—that sort of thing) and those also sell well.
+The salon I visit offers seasonal gift bundles and pedicures (pumpkin spice for November and peppermint for December—that sort of thing) and those also sell well.
 Tack on a slight discount if someone buys the entire bundle and you’re sure to drive more sales.

 Don’t forget about seasonal gift card sales and specials for Valentine’s Day or all those fall/winter holidays.